 And you, as a brand owner, have the option to not care about all that.
 I mean, you can look at just the short-term numbers to see if you’re making money off an ad.

 But if you want to be around for a while, to have real longevity and relevance through economic shifts and changing markets, then you need to care about the bigger picture.
-If you want to bring people back to purchase your products and services over and over again, to pay a premium for your product, to be an advocate for your brand to others — you have to care about the people and the story behind the data.
+If you want to bring people back to purchase your products and services over and over again, to pay a premium for your product, to be an advocate for your brand to others -- you have to care about the people

 What did your buyer say?
 Did they write a review?
 Did they post a picture of their purchase somewhere to share with friends?
 That’s where you figure out if you delivered something that’s actually valuable, something that your buyer is going to recommend to their friends, and their friends’ friends or even their not-friends through things like Amazon’s “people like me” type features.